jibran1609/jibran-portfolio-/README.md

 ![STRIDE GPT Logo](static/images/projects/portfolio1.PNG)

 Welcome to my portfolio!
 This repository showcases my work as a Full-Stack Web Developer and Android App Developer.
-Here, you will find various projects I have developed and details about my skills, education, and experience.
+Here, you will find various projects I have developed and details about my skills, education, and experience https://jibran1998.pythonanywhere.com/.

 ## Table of Contents